curl/everything-curl/libcurl.md

 and you can extract stats and various information that libcurl gathered during the transfer.
 (See curl_easy_getinfo description.)

-While the transfer is ongoing, using any of the functions you can use to drive the transfer (or in fact transfers - in plural), libcurl calls your specified functions - known as *[callbacks](libcurl-callbacks.md])* - to deliver data, to read data or to do a wide variety of things.
-See further below for callback details.
+While the transfer is ongoing, libcurl calls your specified functions - known as *[callbacks](libcurl-callbacks.md])* - to deliver data, to read data or to do a wide variety of things.

 ### "Drive" transfers